 What is a biodiversity indicator?

-Initiated by the Department of Arts, Heritage and the Gaeltacht, National Parks and Wildlife Service in 2013, the National Biodiversity Data Centre has been tasked with the collation and reporting of the National Biodiversity Indicators.
+Initiated by the Department of Culture, Heritage and the Gaeltacht, National Parks and Wildlife Service in 2013, the National Biodiversity Data Centre has been tasked with the collation and reporting of the National Biodiversity Indicators.
 The data underlying the indicators is provided by a broad range of governmental and non-governmental organisations and represents a collaborative effort across these organisations in developing the current suite of National Biodiversity Indicators.

 The current state of each indicator is illustrated using a traffic light system: a green light indicates a positive state, an amber light indicates an intermediate state, a red light indicates a negative state and a grey light indicates an unknown state.
 An indicative assessment of change in state over time is provided when clicking on the 'Chart' tab associated with each indicator, with an identical traffic light system illustrating the current, short- and long-term status.
 The absolute length of time specified by short- or long-term is indicator specific, given the reporting frequency and/or available data, but where not specified should be interpreted as status over the last 5 years (short) or 10 years (long).
 Clicking on the 'Background' tab will provide more detail in text and aid in the interpretation of each indicator.
 Finally, the raw data associated with each indicator is provided under the 'Data' tab.